 The official name of the beach is Sandy Point National Wildlife Refuge.
-Sandy Point is located on the West End of St. Croix.
-Simply put, this beach is absolutely stunning.
-It boasts crystal clear blue water and a 2 mile long stretch of sandy white beach (one of the longest in the Caribbean).
-This beach is typically not crowded, it’s likely that you’ll be one of the only ones there.
-There is little to no shade here however, and there are no facilities here.
-This beach is only open on the weekends (including holiday weekends) and when there is a cruise ship in port, with the exception of April-August when it is closed entirely due to turtle nesting season.
+Sandy Point is located on the West End of St. Croix and, simply put, this beach is absolutely stunning.
+It boasts crystal clear blue water and a 2 mile long stretch of sandy white beach - one of the longest in the Caribbean.
+This beach is typically not as crowded as many of the West End beaches, but there is little to no shade here and no facilities.
+This beach is only open on the weekends (including holiday weekends), with the exception of April-August when it is closed entirely due to turtle nesting season.
 All this exclusivity, however, makes Sandy Point even more rewarding when it is open.

 Sandy Point in Film, Commercials, and Videos